o2r-project/api/docs/compendium/metadata.md

   /api/v1/compendium/:id/metadata
 ```

-The request will _overwrite_ the existing metadata properties, so the full o2r metadata must be put with a JSON object called `o2r` at the root, even if only specific fields are changed.
+The request will _overwrite_ the existing metadata properties, so the _full_ o2r metadata must be put with a JSON object called `o2r` at the root, even if only specific fields are changed.

+!!!
+Note
+    This endpoint allows only to update the `metadata.o2r` elements.
+All other properties of

 ### Metadata update response